Skip to Content

 Busy Day?
 Sausage Skillet Dinner to the Rescue!

 Beans and greens are a classic combo, and we’ve made them even meatier and more satisfying with the addition of big slices of sausage.
 Toss it all in a skillet—cast iron is great, but any skillet will do—and call it dinner.
 The magic begins when the sausage, garlic and beans begin to braise together for a few minutes with some stock and herbs.
 Then you smash some (not all) of the beans sort of casually with the back of the spoon you’re using to stir it all together.
 Smash and stir, smash and stir.
 It’s lazy and magical all at once.
 Kale goes in, wilts, and you’re basically done!
 This stands as a meal all on its own for a few hungry people, or add a big loaf of good bread and it’ll feed even more people.
 Plus, you can use the bread to sop up every last ounce of loveliness in the pan.
 So yeah, bread: not a must, but highly recommended!
-If you’re wanting more bean recipes try our Red Beans and Rice.
+If you’re wanting more bean recipes try our Red Beans and Rice or this sausage, cabbage and white bean skillet

 white beans, chicken stock, sausage, kale, parmesan, lemon, thyme, garlic and olive oil on a counter for a skillet dinner